UMaine-Farmington students block road to protest town’s fossil-fuel emissions

 The other two participants, sophomores Anights, 19, and Matthew Dyre, 20, then moved to the sidewalk.
 But Holcomb remained in place.

 Public Safety Assistant Director Sgt.
 Wayne Drake issued a final warning, but Holcomb did not budge.
-He tried to remove Holcomb from the road, but she remained seated and resisted.
+He tried to remove Holcomb from the road.
+She remained seated and resisted.
 Drake then dragged her from the road.

 When Drake brought her to the sidewalk, he did not move to handcuff or arrest her.
 Holcomb tried to return to the street, but Drake blocked her from returning.